ChainSafe/denode/README.md

 ## Road Map
-The project consists of five main components, some of which can be concurrent, and others which are consecutive.
+The project consists of six main components, some of which can be concurrent, and others which are consecutive.

 ### Component One: Research and Development (1 month)
 - Outline a precise application flow and architecture